Chennai Suburban Railway: Lines

 Fundamentally, Chennai has four suburban railway lines, namely, North line, West line, South line and the MRTS line.
 The South West line, West North line and West South line are merely minor extensions or modifications of the aforementioned suburban lines.
 The MRTS is a suburban railway line that chiefly runs on an elevated track exclusively used for running local EMUs or suburban local trains.
 No express trains or passenger trains run on MRTS line.

 North Line

-This line runs from the city towards the North direction and hence the name.
+This line runs from the city towards the north, hence the name.